Kailash Karki

 Kailash Kari (कैलाश कार्की) is a Nepali stand-up comedian.
 He was born in in Solukhumbu, Nepal.
 He started his comedy journey on the reality show Comedy Champion.
 He participated in two seasons of Comedy Champion as a competitor.
 In the first season, he reached the top 15, and in the second season, he reached the top 6.
-Currently, he presents his performance in a television program called Comedy Club with Champions, which is broadcast by Nepal Television.
+Currently, he performs on the television program Comedy Club with Champions, which is broadcast by Nepal Television.